-Average adult French Bulldog should have a bodyweight between 19 and 29 pounds for males, while 18 to 28 pounds for females.
+Average adult French Bulldogs should have a body weight between 19 and 29 pounds for males, while 18 to 28 pounds for females.

 The most common indications that your Frenchie is overweight include lack of muscle definition and difficulty breathing during brief exercises.

 In terms of visual indicators, a Frenchie within their healthy weight will have a thin layer of fat covering their ribs.
 Meanwhile, those with excess fat have noticeable deposits in the chest and stomach area.

 Also, you should be able to see and feel their spine as they bend and curl into a sleeping position.

 Furthermore, Frenchies have an hourglass form, with a visible waistline that is smaller than their chest when they are not overweight.